-Veterans may enroll in Graduate School USA degree programs or certificate of accomplishment programs.
-Individual courses are not approved.
+Veterans may enroll in Graduate School USA certificate of accomplishment programs.
+Individual and distance courses are not approved.
 Eligible persons may receive benefits under one of several types of GI Bills by reviewing the benefits requirements at gibill.va.gov, where information may be found on all benefit programs.

 For eligibility requirements, please contact the U.S. Department of Veterans Affairs at (888) 442-4551 or visit the VA website .